TITLE Distance Learning Engineer

 Experience: At least one year of work experience in servicing, installing, maintaining, and troubleshooting audio and video equipment is required.
 Experience in installing, maintaining, and troubleshooting video/audio distribution systems is required.
 Experience with computer-based management of technical systems, two-way compressed video systems, and telecommunication-based (telephone) systems is preferred.

 Skills: Skill in the use of electronic test equipment and hand tools, as well as basic mechanical and electrical abilities are required.
 The ability to operate equipment in the aforementioned delivery systems is required.
 Computer competency is required.
 Excellent oral and written communication skills are required.
 Supervisory skills are preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Must be able to lift and carry equipment and materials weighing up to sixty pounds and to climb ladders to a height of twenty feet.
 Must have visual and audio acuity within normal ranges.